Mushkaa: Music career

 Mushkaa had her debut at the Clap rock band in Mataró in June 2022.
-The following month, he gave a performance at the SantJu Trap festival in the Girona region, where she appeared among musicians such as Baya Baye, Pol Bordas, Dora Mangara, Spxxn P, and Tramma on a poster.
+The following month, she gave a performance at the SantJu Trap festival in the Girona region, where she appeared among musicians such as Baya Baye, Pol Bordas, Dora Mangara, Spxxn P, and Tramma on a poster.
 A week later, she attended the Maleducats festival, where she sang her debut song at the table with Roots, Greta Farelo as the vocalist, and two dancers (Gabi and Anna) as the show's entertainment.

 In 2023, when Mushkaa began her studies at the Music Workshop, she was able to sell all her concert tickets in two weeks for the Sidecar band event in Barcelona.
 It was also announced for that year's Porta Ferrada Festival, where it was joined by La Pegatina, Macaco, El Pot Petit, Núria Graham, Blaumut, Niña Pastori, and Mishima, among others.
 She also took part in the Strenes Urbana, a new Strenes Festival segment featuring up-and-coming urban music, performing with musicians including Figo Flawas, Lal'Ba, Scorpio, Mama Dousha, Ceaxe, and Lildami.
 Produced by Roots and Bexnil, she dropped her debut EP, Tas Loko Mixtape, on 14 April 2023.

 "Best Urban Music Album" was the Enderrock award given to her self-published album at the Premis de la Música Catalana 2024.
 "Best Revealing Artist" was another award that she took home from the same festival.
 She sang as one of the vocalists in the Fiestas de La Mercè in Barcelona in September, drawing an audience of over 18,000 spectators.
 She participated in the TV3-televised performances at Barcelona's Forum Park as part of the La Marató solidarity event in December.
 Alongside her on stage were performers from the Catalan urban scene including Julieta, The Tyets, and Figa Flawas.

 Mushkaa released her second EP, Sexy Sensible, on 18 January 2024.
 Bexnil and Roots are the producers of nine of the album's tracks.
 With a mix of Spanish and Catalan lines, "SexeSexy" is the first joint single by Mushkaa and Bad Gyal.
 On 13 March, the Farelo sisters posted a video on TikTok interpreting a portion of the song, announcing the premiere.
 However, because of the songs' graphic language, the clip was taken down from the platform.
 The last track on Mushkaa's debut studio album, "SexySensible," is "SexeSexy."
 She performed twice at the Sala Apolo in Barcelona in February 2024, marking the beginning of a new tour showcasing the EP.